phunterlau/phunterlau.github.io/_posts/2021-07-16-lstm_dga_is_wrong.md

 "CharBot: A Simple and Effective Method for Evading DGA Classifiers" is a white-box attack method that requires very little programming: choose a random domain name from the training dataset's negative samples and randomly pick and switch two chars into another two, then replace the TLD.
 This simple attack can reduce the accuracy of models like LSTM.MI to lower than 90%, and the detection rate can be as low as 30%.

 Some black-box attack models, such as "MaskDGA: A Black-box Evasion Technique Against DGA Classifiers and Adversarial Defenses," are also interesting.
-By simply creating a shallow adversarial network, one can reduce the F-1 score of models like LSTM-MI from 0.977 to 0.495, making it indistinguishable from a random guess.
+By simply creating a shallow adversarial network, one can reduce the F-1 score of models like LSTM.MI from 0.977 to 0.495, making it indistinguishable from a random guess.
 DeepDGA, DeceptionDGA, and other similar approaches take a similar approach.

 As we can see, LSTM DGA detection is extremely vulnerable to simple sample-based adversarial attacks, not to mention that the model's claimed 99.9 percent accuracy may be incorrect for domains appearing in large-scale DNS traffic logs outside the validation dataset.
 LSTM DGA detection, on the other hand, generally performs poorly for dictionary-like DGAs with non-random characters like `suppobox`.